geuscht-m/partial-restore-mongo-om/README.md

 All user relevant settings are in the file settings.py.
 The important settings are:

+### opsMgrSettings - settings used to access Ops Manager
+- serverUrl: Where to find the OM instance to talk to
+- user: OM user to use for authentication.
+Needs to have appropriate privileges to be able to create new replica sets
+- apiKey: OM api key for _user_

 ### queryableBackupSettings - defines how to connect to the queryable backup instance

 - sourceCollection - name of the collection to pull the data from